Dr. Reuven Moskovitz is an 82-year-old Holocaust survivor whose subsequent life has been

 Salam, where Israeli Jews and Palestinians live

 side-by-side in peace.
-After the Six Day War, he became the secretary of the
+After the Six Day War of 1967, he became the secretary of the

 Movement for Peace and Security.

 So why was Dr. Moskovitz recently

 manhandled by Israeli soldiers?
 He was aboard a small boat, the Irene, that was

 trying to deliver humanitarian aid and children's toys to Gaza when it was boarded and hijacked by

 Israeli soldiers.
 Dr. Moskovitz expressed his disbelief that "Israeli soldiers would treat nine Jews this way.
 They just